ryanhugh/searchneu/docs/Frontend.md

 # Frontend

 The frontend was made with React and Webpack.
 Redux isn't used at the moment but may be used in the future.
-All of the react components are located in `frontend/components`.
-All of the static files (robots.txt, etc) are located in `frontend/static`.
+All the react components are located in `frontend/components`.
+All the static files (robots.txt, etc.) are located in `frontend/static`.

 ### Home.js